metaquid/theta-video-animate/README.md

 You may have problems with the Microsoft edge browser that were not present before but appeared later.

-In this case, try other browsers that work: firefox, crome, opera.
+In this case, try other browsers that work: firefox, chrome, opera.